aziflaj/aziflaj.github.io/src/data/blog/2025-08-18-notes-ui-deadlocks-overengineering.md

 But, line numbers are... numbers.
 I don't start counting log lines from 0 but from 1, but that doesn't mean I can't use an array to store all these log lines.
 Instead of using a Set + Hash + whatever logic that was, I can simply use a dynamic array, use `line_no--` as the array index and store the `message` as the array value.
 And when a new batch of log lines is pulled, I just resize the array and add the new values where needed.
 No overcomplicated logic.
 Maybe our AI assistants aren't there yet and our jobs are safe.

-Either way, this wasn't a bug, but rather than a case of reasoning language models not reasoning properly.
+Either way, this wasn't a bug, but rather a case of reasoning language models not reasoning properly.
 What was a bug, was this other thing that took me a full afternoon to debug, and it was me who wrote it, not AI.

 ***